PeterTM/mqtt-energi/docs/mqtt_bridge.md

 ## Setup
 Your python installation needs paho.mqtt installed

-in file config.ini, you need to set your broker IP and port, the topic you want the data posted to, and a unique client ID.
+in file config.ini, you need to set
+* your broker IP and port
+* the topic you want the data posted to
+* a unique client ID
+* the user/password for ypur mqtt broker (if needed)

  The data will be posted to

 > {topic}/{serialnumber}/{data}

-You also need to set the name of the NIC that you are using to allow it to be bound and set to promisc mode
+You also need to set the name of the NIC that you are using to allow it to be bound and set to promisc mode.
+The script needs to be run with root permissions for the moment as it manipulates the NIC to set it to promiscuous mode.